 A LCVP (Landing Craft, Vehicle, Personnel) from the U.S. Coast Guard-manned USS Samuel Chase disembarks troops of the U.S. Army’s First Division on the morning of June 6, 1944 (D-Day) at Omaha Beach.
 USCG photograph

-The Coast Guard historian has an excellent collection of stories about the Coast Guard’s participation in the invasion.
+The Coast Guard historian has an excellent collection (broken link) of stories about the Coast Guard’s participation in the invasion.
 Virtually all the American made video footage you may see of the Normandy invasion was done by the Coast Guard.
 The Army Signal Corp lost their footage overboard.

 Famous Film maker John Ford, who also filmed the attack on Midway, was in the Navy, but he landed on D-Day with Coast Guard Cameramen.
 The following is from: “We Shot D-Day on Omaha Beach (An Interview With John Ford)” by Pete Martin, the article first appeared in The American Legion Magazine, June 1964.